 Harvard Pop Center faculty member Ashish Jha, MD, is an author on a paper published in JAMA Internal Medicine that has found differences in patient outcomes in those treated by female versus male physicians.
 Learn more about the study in these news items: U.S News & World Report, Vox, and in this press release by the Harvard T.H.
 Chan School of Public Health.
 The study also received attention in this…

 Harvard Pop Center faculty member Ashish K. Jha, MD, is author on a study that suggests that interventions focused on frail or disabled patients (examples of “high-cost” segments) may be a useful way to help providers control healthcare costs.

 Ashish Jha, MD, MPH, shares his thoughts on what he considers to be the main cause of preventable medical mistakes (sloppy system) and what he thinks could help to minimize these sometimes deadly mistakes (a smarter system using more complex algorithms similar to Google) in this guest blog in Scientific American.

-Harvard Pop Center faculty member Asish Jha, MD, has co-authored a JAMA Viewpoint in which the authors reflect on improvements made over the last 15 years (since the landmark report To Err is Human) and suggest that with better data, valid metrics, greater transparency, and better systems in place, health care can become even safer … Continue reading “How do we improve patient safety in the U.S. health care system?”
+Harvard Pop Center faculty member Asish Jha, MD, has co-authored a JAMA Viewpoint in which the authors reflect on improvements made over the last 15 years (since the landmark report To Err is Human) and suggest that with better data, valid metrics, greater transparency, and better systems in place, health care can become even safer for patients.

 Harvard Pop Center faculty members Ashish Jha, MD, and Jason Block, MD, comment on the challenges that patients can face when in need of hospital care on the weekends and holidays in this Vox article.